Germany's foreign minister visits front line in Ukraine | DW | 08.02.2022

 Annalena Baerbock is getting a firsthand account of the humanitarian and military situation in eastern Ukraine.
 She is making the trip amid fears that Russia may invade its neighhor.

-German Foreign Minister Annalena Baerbock made a visit to the front line of the conflict in eastern Ukraine on Tuesday.
+German Foreign Minister Annalena Baerbock visited the front line of the conflict in eastern Ukraine on Tuesday.

-The German foreign minister was getting a firsthand account of the humanitarian and military situation in the Donbas region.
+The German foreign minister received firsthand account of the humanitarian and military situation in the Donbas region.
 The Ukrainian government has been embroiled in an armed conflict with pro-Russia separatists since 2014.

 According to UN estimates, over 14,000 people have died in the conflict so far.